jimb50/Eventsforce-PHP-API-Wrapper/README.md

 $status_code = $response->getStatusCode();
 ```

-There are lots of other helpers that can be seen here: http://guzzle3.readthedocs.org/http-client/response.html
+There are other helpers that can be seen here: http://guzzle3.readthedocs.org/http-client/response.html

 Example JSON output: